kera-cudmore/seaside-sewing/README.md

 #### Create the Live Database

-We have been using the sqlite3 database in development, however this is only availble for use in development so we will need to create a new external database which can be accessed by Heroku.
+We have been using the sqlite3 database in development, however this is only available for use in development so we will need to create a new external database which can be accessed by Heroku.

 1. Go to the [ElephantSQL](https://www.elephantsql.com/) dashboard and click the create new instance button on the top right.
-2. Name the plan (your project name is a good choice), select tiny turle plan (this is the free plan) and choose the region that is closest to you then click the review button.
+2. Name the plan (your project name is a good choice), select tiny turtle plan (this is the free plan) and choose the region that is closest to you then click the review button.
 3. Check the details are all correct and then click create instance in the bottom right.
 4. Go to the dashboard and select the database just created.
 5. Copy the URL (you can click the clipboard icon to copy)